ikding/data_sci_job_search/slideshow.md

 * **Code quality**: Do you write well structured and documented code?
 Following [code quality](https://ikding.github.io/python_code_quality_for_ds/) best practices?
 Do you have unit tests?
 * **Communication**: Are you able to describe clearly and succinctly the results of your analysis?

+Note:

+* Don't reinvent the wheel
+* ML example sin: wrong type of the model for the job, overfit without knowing it
+* Code quality sin: no functions, the entire analysis is a 1000-line script

 ---
 ### Technical Interview (multiple flavors)

 * The questions ranges widely depending on the interviewer, the company, and the position you are applying to
   * Data engineering (e.g. explain how map reduce work; tradeoffs on parallelization frameworks)
   * SQL queries & performance tuning (e.g. given these tables, write a query that gives you the data you want)
-  * System and database / schema design (e.g. given the type of data and refresh frequency, and the analysis others want to do, design a set of table and schema that allow efficient read and/or write)
+  * System and database / schema design (e.g. design table schema for efficient input or output, tradeoff between SQL vs NoSQL)
   * Algorithm & data structure
   * Code debugging, profiling, unit testing (e.g. This function is buggy and slow.
 Make it run faster, and write unit tests for it to make it less buggy)
 * Understand your audience and get an idea of what they are looking for